stitchdata/docs/_integration-schemas/hubspot/workflows.md

   - name: "enabled"
     type: "boolean"
-    description: "Indicates if the workflow is enabled in your HubSpot portal."
+    description: "Indicates if the workflow is enabled in your {{ integration.display_name }} portal."

   - name: "inserted-at"
     type: "date-time"